Joan E. Biren: Education

-Early career: The Furies and photography

 Biren attended Mount Holyoke College in South Hadley, Massachusetts, where she received her B.A. in political science in 1966.
-She received a M.A. in communication at American University in 1974.
+She received an M.A. in communications at American University in 1974.
 After three years of pursuing doctoral studies at Oxford University, Biren returned home to America.
-While working at a camera store and small town newspaper, Biren began to teach herself photography skills that laid the foundation for her future career.
+She worked at a camera store and small-town newspaper, teaching herself photography skills through a correspondence course.

+Career

+The Furies Collective

-In her early 20s, Biren and others, including Rita Mae Brown and Charlotte Bunch, formed the Furies Collective, a radical experiment in lesbian feminist separatist organizing.
+In her early 20s, Biren and others, including Rita Mae Brown and Charlotte Bunch, formed The Furies Collective, a radical experiment in lesbian feminist separatist organizing.
 Though the collective lasted only about 18 months, it had a profound influence on lesbian thought through its newspaper, The Furies, and other publications.